EvilSapphire/EvilSapphire.github.io/_posts/2020-10-14-Reversing-a-Credentials-Stealer-Part-1.md

 The \<WINDIR>\rundllx.sys is passed to a function that acts as a wrapper over a `CreateFile` call, this creates a file rundllx.sys in the Windows Directory:
 ![alt text]({{ site.baseurl }}/images/CredentialsStealer/16_cliplogcreate.JPG "{{ site.baseurl }}/images/CredentialsStealer/16_cliplogcreate.JPG")

 Then the handle to this File and the handle to the clipboard data in `CF_TEXT` format is passed to a function acting as a wrapper over a `WriteFile` call, which writes the clipboard data to the \<Windir>\rundllx.sys.
-So this window copies all clipboard data in `CF_TEXT` format and logs them to a file.
+So whenever the content of the clipboard changes (which most often means the user has copied some data into the clipboard) this window copies the clipboard data in `CF_TEXT` format and logs them to a file.
 ![alt text]({{ site.baseurl }}/images/CredentialsStealer/17_cliplogwrite.JPG "{{ site.baseurl }}/images/CredentialsStealer/17_cliplogwrite.JPG")

 Next code of interest is: